Parametric audio equalizer

 print("Погрешность: " * string((sum(abs.(Sim_data-Eng_data)))/length(Eng_data)))

-As we can see from the graphs above and the result of the average error calculation, the models work almost identically.
+As we can see from the graphs presented above and the result of calculating the average error, the models work almost identically.

 Conclusion

-In this example, we have implemented EQ and compared the capabilities of Engee with respect to modelling in Simulink and shown the options for connecting the MATLAB kernel to solve problems within the Engee development environment.
+In this example, we implemented an equalizer, and also compared the capabilities of Engee regarding modeling in Simulink and showed the options for connecting the MATLAB core to solve problems inside the Engee development environment.